dailyminiii/Engagnition/README.md

 It's imperative to note that all participants (or their guardians) provided explicit consent for the data to be publicly disclosed and utilized for research purposes.

+Engagement Levels:
+Engagement during sessions was classified into three distinct tiers:

+0: Not engaged at all.
+1: Moderately engaged.
+2: Fully engaged.
+These engagement classifications were determined in collaboration with experts specializing in developmental disabilities, ensuring a comprehensive and informed categorization.

 ![Data  fig  EngagementExample](https://github.com/dailyminiii/Engagnition/assets/79134282/f89b4e11-28dd-4131-8323-c53b4fccc27c)